rcmusicnsound/RFML/README.md

 # RML
-Database of sounds and instruments for use in music studio
+Database of sounds and midi-controlled digital instruments for use in music studio